Share

 Most bits are random, but specific bits identify the version:

-• The Variant starts with 10 binary (first hex digit in fourth group will be 8, 9, A, or B).
+4 (first hex digit in third group).10 binary (first hex digit in fourth group will be 8, 9, A, or B).